CodeAndCrux/codeandcrux.github.io/_posts/draft-2022-10-04-my-mental-health-struggles.md

 -- I decided to research electroyltes further.
 Realized they're called electrolytes because they conduct (help neurological system transmit) neurons/electricity (which is what brain signals are made of).
 So, dopamine signals, if you have no electrolytes, are going to move very slow or not at all.
 -- Then, at my cousin's wedding, I talked to a college student girl about psychiatry because she was working in a psychiatric hospital.
 She said they use electro-therapy still, but it's not like it is in the old movies.
 She said it makes a huge difference in depressed patients.
 That got me thinking about the whole depression thing more.
 Maybe a lot of these patients are just deficient in electrolytes.
 -- I eat a very healthy diet (as you've probably read), but somehow I was still deficient.
 Partly that was because I sweat a lot, and you lose a lot when you sweat.
 Partly, though, I wonder if our whole system of farming has messed up our food supply.
 You see, farmers want to squeeze every ounce of profit out of the soil as they can.
 They fertilize with potassium, nitrate, and ____, but they are going to do that as little as they possibly can to save money.
 Then, on top of that, the whole reason they need to fertilize is because they have depleted the soil of nutrients with poor farming practices.
 So, even the healthy, whole food produce that we eat is probably lacking in electrolytes.
+-- On top of this, we heavily salt our foods with purified salt, so we have an imbalance of sodium and the other electrolytes, and the balance is important in a chemical reaction and the conduction of electricity too.
 ## Take Some Deep Breaths And De-Focus Your Eyes
 ## get out in nature and sunshine.
 Paddle boarding effects on me
 ## Experience beauty: nature, good classical music, art